collective/collective.eeafaceted.collectionwidget/README.rst

 How it works
 ============

 Once installed, a new widget `Collection Link` is available while configuring the faceted navigation.
-It will display a list of Collections (from plone.app.contenttypes) that will be used as base searches.
+If you add Collections to a folder on which faceted navigation is enabled, the widget will display the found Collections and use it as base searches.
+A special content DashboardCollection is also provided, it is based on the Collection but use additional behaviors :
+- The 'DashboardCollection' behavior that provides an extra field showNumberOfItems, making it possible to display the counter on a per DashboardCollection basis;
+- The 'TAL condition' behavior that adds a field into which defining a TAL expression that will make it possible to hide or show a Collection in the widget.

 Installation
 ============